Omlet-e Gojeh Farangi

 - 01

-Use a stainless steel or cast iron skillet over medium heat.
-Sautéing the finely diced onion until soft and translucent takes about 6 to 8 minutes.
+Use a medium stainless steel or cast iron skillet over medium heat, cooking for about 6 to 8 minutes.

 - 02

-Bloom the turmeric for thirty seconds before frying the tomato paste.
+Bloom the turmeric and fry the tomato paste.

-Sprinkle the turmeric directly over the onions.
-Add the tomato paste to the center of the pan and fry for a minute or two to cook out the raw, canned flavor and dye the oil a brilliant red.
+Sprinkle the turmeric directly over the onions and stir for 30 seconds.
+Add the tomato paste to the center of the pan and fry for 1 to 2 minutes, stirring constantly to cook out the raw flavor and dye the oil a brilliant red.

 - 03